FOR FANS OF McCARTHY’S BAR,

 lover of Ireland.

-Diane has received honors for her writing from Midwest Writers Workshop, Daisy Pettles Women’s Writing Award, and the Griffith Writing Fellowship at the Mary Anderson Center.
+Most recently.
+Diane was awarded the Silver Winner Nonfiction Book Award by the Nonfiction Authors Association.
+Diane has also received honors for her writing from Midwest Writers Workshop, Daisy Pettles Women’s Writing Award, and the Griffith Writing Fellowship at the Mary Anderson Center.
 Her photography has garnered several awards, including the Indiana Governor’s Award.
 She is an alumnus of Laura Munson’s Haven Writing Workshops and Retreats, and this is her first book.

 Diane lives in Indianapolis with her rescued corgi, Winston.